connell-class/revassess/Tier6.md

   - Add the index.html inside the html folder to the web.xml welcome file list.
     - Value: 100 points

   - Implement a single servlet that can provide flashcard data by consuming its mapped endpoint
     - Value: 200 points

+  - Register the servlet with tomcat
+    - Value: 200 points